Six Month Smiles in Greensboro

 Six Month Smiles®

 You’re an adult with a fast-paced life, and you’re used to quick results.
 You may want to straighten your teeth, but you don’t want to spend a year or more with a mouth full of metal braces.
-Dr. Farless can offer just the right treatment for your needs – Six Month Smiles®.
+Farless Dental can offer just the right treatment for your needs – Six Month Smiles®.

 Six Month Smiles® uses clear braces to straighten your teeth, providing an effective and discreet way to give you the smile of your dreams – usually in just six months!